Career Opportunities

 Tower Hill School prepares students from diverse backgrounds for full and creative engagement with a dynamic world.
 Each student is provided with an educational experience that emphasizes the development of an inquisitive, discerning and critical mind; the value of being creative and aesthetically sensitive; the appreciation of physical well being; the ability to collaborate and to function as part of a team; and the growth of character.

 Please submit a resume and cover letter as soon as possible.
-Apply here: Upper and Middle School Latin Teacher
+Apply here: Middle School Social Emotional Learning Teacher

 Tower Hill School is seeking a Visual Arts Teacher to begin in August 2025.
 The successful candidate will support our vibrant arts program and our community in an engaging and meaningful way in line with the mission and goals of Tower Hill School.
 This position will include teaching Middle School Art classes, Upper School Ceramics and managing our Ceramics Studio.
 This is a full-time, benefitted, 10-month position.